Seneca-BSA/bsa/docs/seh500/lab4.md

             nop                         @ do nothing
             b       stop                @ jump back label stop to form a loop

 1. Execute the code above, pay attention to what is happening in each register and record their value as per the code comment.
 Afterward, take a look at the memory address where the array is saved then take a screenshot showing the memory address along with the value and highlight the negative.
-Submit your code and screenshot as part of the post-lab.
+Submit your code and screenshot as part of the lab question.

 1. Lastly, the code from the first example can also be written as follows using an array instead of a string.
 Also, a different comparison statement is used.